 Online or Hybrid Cardiac Sonographer Degree Programs

-Jackson College offers an online associate’s of science (AS) in cardiac sonography.
-Students complete online classes to develop an in-depth understanding of cardiac anatomy, hemodynamics, and physiology to obtain high-quality cardiac imaging.
+Jackson College offers an online associate of science (AS) in cardiac sonography.
+To obtain high-quality cardiac imaging, students complete online classes to develop an in-depth understanding of cardiac anatomy, hemodynamics, and physiology.
 A total of 1,136 supervised clinical hours are required as part of this program.
 Students may complete these hours with an approved clinical education affiliate.

-To enroll in this program, students must be admitted to Jackson College and complete prerequisite coursework in algebra, medical terminology, and biology.
+Students must be admitted to Jackson College and complete prerequisite coursework in algebra, medical terminology, and biology to enroll in this program.
 Most prerequisites can be completed entirely online or in a hybrid format for labs.
 A criminal background check and drug screen are required for admission.
 Only 25 students are admitted to this program each year.

 Oregon Institute of Technology